davestroud/ishtar_ai_initiative/resources/project_overview.md

 ## 1. Project Scope Definition

 - **Objective**: Ishtar AI is an AI-driven system that utilizes LLMs and CV models to identify regions in need of humanitarian aid and optimize aid delivery logistics.
-- **Deliverables**: An app that processes textual data and satellite imagery to generate actionable insights for humanitarian aid distribution and logistics optimization.
+- **Deliverable**: An app that processes textual data and satellite imagery to generate actionable insights for humanitarian aid distribution and logistics optimization.
 - **Stakeholders**: Humanitarian organizations, logistics teams, local governments, and affected populations.

 ### 2. Data Collection and Processing